 Faster

-Mission Control will organize and monitor the overall ICON development for WarmWorld and connect to the other modules (and also external projects with similar focus on ICON).
-Ignition will prepare the short term necessary modifications for the ICON code such that: i) the simulations in Better are possible on current HPC systems; and ii) more generic refactoring of ICON will be enabled.
+To persue this goal in the most optimal way Faster is split into four activity groups which are named for the different phases of a spaceship launch.
+Mission control will monitor the overall ICON development and connect to the other WarmWorld modules.
+Ignitions goal is to change the current structure of the ICON code so it can be better implemented on modern HPC systems.
 Lift-Off will enlarge the capabilities for simulations in Better by opening ICON for next-generation HPC systems and scalable development.
-Stage Separation will eventually introduce an ICON version that is able to extend its development to other programming languages, event-driven programming and external model components by using the principle of a modular design.
+Finally Stage Separation will eventually introduce an ICON version that is able to extend its development to other programming languages, event-driven programming and external model components by using the principle of a modular design.

 Project partners: